GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add Health Check Endpoint
+        # Project Plan: Test Codex Branch Naming

 ## Overview
-The objective of this project is to implement a health check endpoint in the existing application.
-This endpoint will provide a simple way to verify that the application is running and operational.
-It will return a status indicating the health of the application, which can be used for monitoring and alerting purposes.
+The objective of this project is to implement and test a new branch naming convention for the Codex repository.
+This will ensure consistency, improve collaboration, and enhance the clarity of branch purposes across the development team.

 ## Definition of Done
 - [ ] All acceptance criteria met